4 Tips to Make Agile DevSecOps a Reality

 This is, in fact, the main guiding principle of Agile software development: to produce an incrementally built software product that always satisfies the customer.
 The values, practices, and collaboration that arise are built primarily to satisfy this underlying principle.

-The right tools for tracking, including real-time and on-demand AppSec findings reports, risk mitigation efficiency, and security remediations allow teams and stakeholders to gain a single source of truth for their application security posture.
+Real-time and on-demand AppSec reports to track risk mitigation efficiency and security remediations allow teams and stakeholders to gain a single source of truth for their application security posture.

 Creating a single source of truth that enables DevSecOps requires taking the Agile DevSecOps approach and applying it to your security tooling ecosystem as well.
 This is the value brought by the ArmorCode AppSecOps platform.
 ArmorCode customers use the platform to unify application security and vulnerability management.
 It helps them achieve Application Security Posture Management, Unified Vulnerability Management, Continuous Compliance, and DevSecOps Orchestration.
 Request a demo to see how to enhance your Agile DevSecOps operations.